Name: amSynthPresetConverter.sh

 As I created many amSynth presets for standalone usage, I needed to convert them to a different standard as I wanted to use them within the LV2 plugin version of amSynth.
 I converted the first presets by hand, which was a painstaking experience.
 As I had many more to go, I wondered whether I could automate this process.
-With trail and error I created a script.
-It uses a template, copies it and replaces the values from the given preset.
+With trial and error, I created a script.
+It uses a template, copies it, and replaces the values from the given preset.

 You can download the script and the template here or copy, paste and save the code below, between and :